ancap-ch/from-en/pcm/Universally Preferable Behaviour/p02_ch05_the_forth_test_fraud.md

 Wetin go come happen ?

 e clear say Doug and Bob nor fit act on top de principle wey be say "fraud na gud thing" de same time – since for make fraud happen Doug must do wayo but Bob must dey honest.
-So for make Doug do gud, Bob must do bad.”
+So for make Doug do gud, Bob must do bad”.

 UPB don block road so that dis one nor go fit happen, since e nor get any theory of gud and bad wey require two actions wey nor blend with each oda to happen unda de same mata.